Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 A missing local resource override inherits the incoming ROM resource during ROM export.
 Render scale, music, background sound, and the extra music track use the same three-way rule.
-Level names and environment metadata refresh from the new ROM.
+Environment overrides merge per field: untouched defaults refresh from the new ROM, while conflicting edits or missing edited rows block the rebase.
+Level names refresh from the new ROM.
 An incoming world coordinate scale change is rejected because it requires coordinated geometry conversion.

 ## Compatibility limits